English 4420: Modern European Literature in Translation (V-Con)

 Late work: Late work is penalized one letter grade for each class day the assignment is late.
 Work turned in more than three class days late will receive no higher grade than F, and I accept no work more than two weeks late.

-Bare minimum course requirements: Regardless of your overall grade average, to be eligible to pass the course you must turn in both formal papers, submit at least five critical responses, complete corrections assignments for both formal papers and your first two critical responses, and take both the midterm and final exams.
+Bare minimum course requirements: Regardless of your overall grade average, to be eligible to pass the course you must turn in both formal papers, submit at least five critical responses, complete corrections assignments for the first formal paper and your first two critical responses, and take both the midterm and final exams.

 Plagiarism: Except for assignments expressly calling for collaborative effort, all written work must be your own.
 Any unacknowledged borrowing from the writings of others will be considered plagiarism, a serious breach of academic integrity.
 I will submit cases of plagiarism or other academic dishonesty for review by the Student Conduct Officer.
 The penalty for plagiarism in this class is an "F" for the entire course, not just the assignment in question.